-The Shimanami Kaido connects the Chugoku and Shikoku regions across the Seto Inland sea via a link of various islands and bridges.
-It totals 76km and it can be covered in a day, but you don’t get much time to stop and look at stuff along the way.
-The route is pretty well travelled and there is a recommended 76km route marked out.
+The Shimanami Kaido connects the Chugoku (Western part of the main Honshu Island) and Shikoku regions across the Seto Inland sea via a link of various islands and bridges and is also known as the Nishiseto Expressway.
+The recommended route totals 76km and it can be covered in a day, but if you do that, you don’t get much time to stop and look at stuff along the way.
+Many people take a detour along the way, or what I did was to break my trip up with an overnight stay so I could take it slow.

-The two main towns it connects are Onomichi (Chugoku) and Imabari (Shikoku).
-Most people cycle North to South – from Onomichi to Imabari – which is what I did and will talk more about in this article, but you can cycle up the other direction as well.
+The two main towns on either end of the Shimanani Kaido are Onomichi (Chugoku) and Imabari (Shikoku).
+It seems from my research that most people cycle North to South – i.e. from Onomichi to Imabari – which is what I did as well and that’s what you will read about in this article, but you can cycle in the other direction as well.

 There is a comprehensive English website which you can refer to for more information from the official sources.
 You can download this map or pick up a physical copy at the bike rental or tourism offices.

-If all else fails, the recommended basic route is quite clearly marked out in blue on the roads, so you’ll find it hard to get lost as long as you follow the blue line!
-There are intermediate and advanced routes as well that deviate from the blue line but are easy to navigate via maps and road signs – these routes may require much longer distances or encounter more slopes.
+Don’t worry about getting lost as the recommended basic route is quite clearly marked out in blue and white signs on the roads, so you’ll be okay as long as you follow the blue line.
+The map has also some recommended intermediate and advanced routes as well that deviate from the blue line but are easy to navigate via maps and road signs – these routes may require cycling for much longer distances or more slope encounters.

 My initial plan was a 2D1N journey: